cjus/umf_router/README.md

 The SPA's tests are in /app/tests/spec.
 Load the SpecRunner.html to see tests run.

 # TODOs
-This entire application is simple a websocket proof of concept, however there are still a lot of things that can be added to improve it.
+This entire application is simple a WebSocket proof of concept, however there are still a lot of things that can be added to improve it.

 * Improved documentation.
 * More tests!
-* More UMF messages.
-Currently only two messages are implemented, chat and heartbeat message.
 * More doc strings.